-Crisis and Risk Management for SAI Performance – or CRISP – aims at supporting SAIs to develop and strengthen their risk and crisis management systems, thereby helping them to perform under varying circumstances.
+Crisis and Risk Management for SAI Performance – or CRISP – aims at supporting SAIs to develop and strengthen their risk, crisis, and business continuity management systems, thereby helping them to perform under varying circumstances.

-CRISP is a new IDI initiative that came as a direct response to the needs of SAIs brought up by the COVID-19 pandemic.
-CRISP has a two-fold approach to supporting SAIs, offering materials, self-study courses and webinars to all the INTOSAI community while focusing on a more limited number of SAIs for direct support in developing their risk and crisis management systems.
+CRISP is an IDI initiative that came as a direct response to the needs of SAIs brought up by the COVID-19 pandemic.
+CRISP has a two-fold approach to supporting SAIs, offering courses and materials to all the INTOSAI community while focusing on a more limited number of SAIs for direct support in developing their risk, crisis, and business continuity management systems.

 Rationale and objectives